 • Identify personal limitations and develop the capacity of self-audit and participate in the peer review process, showing a willingness to seek help when necessary.

-Integrated assessment occurs especially in the clinical years (years of study 4-6) of the degree when learners undertake continuous ward assessments as well as written and clinical tests and examinations.
+Integrated assessment occurs especially in the clinical years (years of study 5-6) of the degree when learners undertake continuous ward assessments as well as written and clinical tests and examinations.

-The final (sixth) year brings all of the learning together when students assume clinical responsibility for a few patients, under close supervision.
+The final (sixth) year brings all of the learning together when learners assume clinical responsibility for a few patients, under close supervision.
 Here learners are expected to demonstrate, under supervision, their cognitive and clinical reasoning skills, clinical psychomotor skills, clinical psychomotor skills and sensitivity to the "world of the patient" required of a doctor.
 These include the ability to solve problems, generate hypotheses, formulate provisional diagnoses, make decisions about patient management, examine their practice in the light of current evidence (Evidence Based Medicine), reflect on decisions and modify them where appropriate and apply this knowledge with sensitivity in various social and clinical contexts.

 The formal assessment methods used are a contribution of those introduced in earlier years.

-• ARTICULATION OPTIONS
+ARTICULATION OPTIONS

 This qualification offers both possibilities of horizontal and vertical articulation.